Over the years I’ve read a lot of books about investing and value investing in particular.

 Today my strategy is substantially different in detail, but the basic goal of using a checklist to look for good companies at low prices is the same.

-I think portfolio design and management is incredibly important, so this is a bit of an oversight in my opinion, but perhaps Buffett or the author disagrees.
+I think portfolio design and management are incredibly important, so this is a bit of an oversight in my opinion, but perhaps Buffett or the author disagrees.

 The Intelligent Asset Allocator, by William Bernstein

-I thought there was probably more to this investing lark than just owning a FTSE All-Share tracker (yes, I had all my money in just one tracker), so I bought this book.
+I thought there was probably more to this investing lark than just owning an FTSE All-Share tracker (yes, I had all my money in just one tracker), so I bought this book.